Fraunhofer-Institut für Holzforschung, Wilhelm-Klauditz-Institut (WKI) — Germany

 GC-MS analysis is the gold standard for VOC identification: it can detect compounds at concentrations below 1 microgram per cubic metre (µg/m³) — far below any health threshold.

-The Result: Zero VOC Emissions
+The Result: 0.043 mg/m³ Total VOC

 This result reflects the fundamental properties of the panel's construction.
 The SunWave Ceramica surface is inorganic ceramic — the same material family as fired clay, terracotta, and porcelain.
-Ceramic surfaces are chemically stable at temperatures far above the 67°C operating temperature.
+Ceramic surfaces are chemically stable at temperatures far above the panel's normal operating temperature.
 There are no organic coatings, no paint binders, no adhesive compounds on the radiating surface.

 How Ceramic Compares to Aluminium